geocoder-php/Geocoder/src/Provider/StorageLocation/Readme.md

 $address = $provider->geocodeQuery(new \Geocoder\Query\GeocodeQuery('Kyiv, Ukraine'));
 ```

-Take attention what locale not working now.
-Probably in future versions it will be possible to have few locales.

 ### Working with Database

-That provider have database functionality in next methods:
+That provider have additional methods for realize database functionality:
-* `add` - add Place object, return boolean
+* `addPlace` - add Place object, return boolean
-* `delete` - delete Place object, return boolean
+* `deletePlace` - delete Place object, return boolean
 * `getAllPlaces` - get all existent places in db, return array of `\Geocoder\Provider\StorageLocation\Model\Place`

+Take attention what each Place object identified in database according to `objectHash` property.
+Please use that property as read-only.
+If you will change that property, database provider will lose relation to that Place in database.

-Take attention what each Place object ident in database according:
+Take attention what each Address object identified in database according:
 1. Admin level - admin level name
 2. Country code, postal code, locality, subLocality, streetName, streetNumber

-If you want to change some field what participate in forming in identity object, you should delete that Place and add new Place with already changed object.
+If you want to change Place entity you should delete that Place and add new Place with already changed object.
 Also please take attention what each object in database have time to life value.
 By default it's 365 days (1 year), you can setup it through passing specific argument in creation `\Geocoder\Provider\StorageLocation\Model\DBConfig`.

 ### Testing